TIBCOSoftware/snappydata/docs/programming_guide.md

 $ bin/snappy-job.sh stopcontext snappyStreamingContext1463987084945028747  \
     --lead hostNameOfLead:8090
 ```

-The implementation of the _runJob_ function from SnappySQLJob uses a SnappySession to interact with the SnappyData store to process and store tables.
-The implementation of runJob from SnappyStreamingJob uses a SnappyStreamingContext to create streams and manage the streaming context.
-The jobs are submitted to the lead node of SnappyData over REST API using a _spark-submit_ like utility.
-See more details about jobs here: [SnappyData Jobs](./jobs.md)

 ## Using Snappy Shell
 The SnappyData SQL Shell (_snappy-shell_) provides a simple command line interface to the SnappyData cluster.